Webflow Alternatives (2026) — The Key Competitors

 As you might suspect — given its store-building focus — Shopify is packed full of ecommerce tools, and these are all much more sophisticated than the Webflow equivalents.

-Shopify lets you sell products any way you like — whether that’s via an online store, at point of sale or via a huge range of dropshipping suppliers (as things stand, the only well-known dropshipping app that Webflow works with is Printful).
+Shopify lets you sell products any way you like — whether that’s via an online store, at point of sale or via a huge range of dropshipping suppliers.

-It also gives you advanced marketing tools and abandoned cart recovery features that you won’t find in Webflow.
+It also gives you built-in email marketing tools and abandoned cart recovery features that you won’t find in Webflow.

 In particular, Shopify is a much better solution for international selling than Webflow — unlike the latter, it facilitates end-to-end automatic currency conversion.
 It also gives you more sophisticated options for managing taxes and import duties.

-And finally, Shopify’s huge library of apps (10,000+) lets you add a lot of additional ecommerce and marketing features to proceedings.
-Although Webflow also provides an app marketplace to its users, this only features native integrations for a small selection of apps.
+Finally, Shopify’s huge library of apps (16,000+) lets you add a lot of additional ecommerce and marketing features to proceedings.
+Although Webflow also provides an app marketplace to its users, this only contains a few hundred apps.

-Webflow arguably remains the better choice however for content-related applications — its drag and drop builder is much more flexible than Shopify’s; and unlike Shopify it gives you autosave, version history and backup features out of the box (getting these in Shopify will require purchase of apps).
+Webflow arguably remains the better choice however for content-related applications — its drag-and-drop builder is much more flexible than Shopify’s; and unlike Shopify it gives you autosave, version history and backup features out of the box (getting these in Shopify requires purchase of apps).

 Check out our Shopify vs Webflow comparison for more details on how both platforms stack up against each other.